Stanley Cup Playoffs Daily: Penguins, Rangers, Oilers, Jets look to even up their series

 Day three in the #NHLBubble in Toronto.
 A sign of the times: there are two Wifi networks we can use at the hotel, one for regular internet usage, and because so many players brought gaming consoles, a separate wifi network for that.— Gord Miller (@GMillerTSN) August 2, 2020

 This is how you keep the message front and center.
-Way to take advantage of the laxed dress code, Bruins.
+Way to take advantage of the relaxed dress code, Bruins.

 Really great stuff from the Bruins today! #NHLFitWatch2K20 pic.twitter.com/xDHBFiNxvA— NHL Bubble Outfits (@NHLFitWatch2K20) August 2, 2020